GA-MEB/git-css-hw/README.md

 ## Submission

-For tonight's homework, you're just modifying the repo that was used for last night's homework, so all you need to do us push your code up to GitHub (`git push origin master`) once you finish your work, and then create an issue on the `wdi-remote-...` repo as you did before.
-Remember, the title should be "YourGitHubUsername -- Week XX Day XX", and it should contain a link that points to the repo on GitHub that holds your work and a 'comfort' score from 1 to 5 for your understanding of the material (no automated tests today either).
+Push your code up to GitHub `git push origin master`) once you finish your work, and then create an issue on the `wdi-remote-r2d2` repo as you did before.

+Remember, the title should be "YourGitHubUsername -- Week XX Day XX", and it should contain a link that points to the repo on GitHub that holds your work and a 'comfort' score from 1 to 5 indicating how comfortable you feel with the material.